MMGameslogo MMGames

 DRAGON QUEST 3

-The input string is displayed as it is.
+The input string is being displayed as is.

-Unlike when using %s in the scanf function, it does not matter if spaces are included.
+Unlike when using %s with the scanf function, it works fine even with spaces.

-Because I am going to issue a ban on the use of the GETS function that I just explained.
+Because I intend to issue a prohibition against the use of the gets function I just explained.

-This means that the gets function does not know the number of elements in the character array.
+This means the `gets` function doesn't know the size of the character array.

-This means that input exceeding the number of elements will be accepted, leading to a bug.
+This means it accepts input exceeding the number of elements, which leads to a bug.

-The number of elements in the previous program was 32, so inputting more than 31 characters would cause a bug.
+"Since the previous program had 32 elements, entering more than 31 characters would cause a bug."

-When I tried to run the program, an error screen appeared and the program was forced to terminate.
+When I tried to run it, an error screen appeared and it crashed.

 fgets function

-As you can see from the fact that the file pointer is specified at the very end, the
+As can also be seen from the fact that the file pointer is being specified,

-This function is used to read a string from a file.
+This function reads a string from a file.

-But in fact, in C, all peripherals can be treated as files.
+However, the truth is that in C, all peripheral devices can be treated as files.

-To know the number of elements in an array, it is easy and reliable to use the sizeof function.
+It's easy and reliable to know the number of elements in an array using the sizeof operator.

 newline character

-The following program is an example of a rewritten secure input method.
+The following program is an example rewritten using a secure input method.

 Source code